Jaded-Encoding-Thaumaturgy/lvsfunc/docs/submodules/mask.rst

 lvsfunc.mask
 -------------------

-Masks are used to limit where filtering takes place, and how strong the filtering applied is.
+Masks are used to limit where filtering takes place, and how strong the filtering is applied.
 `lvsfunc` offers a couple of masks, and they're often used internally in other functions.

-All masks also come limited by default, so you don't need to worry about illegal ranges messing with your masked output.
+All masks come limited by default, so you don't need to worry about illegal ranges messing with your masked output.

 .. autosummary::